tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/api/getting_started/releases-at-okta/index.md

 Any bug fixes or improvements are managed and fixed with the same timeline and processes as those in General Availability.

-Features in EA release are marked with the EA icon: {% api_lifecycle ea %}
+Features in EA release are marked with the EA icon: <ApiLifecycle access="ea" />

 ## General Availability (GA)